dgfssdas/RAST/readme.md

 ## Introduction

-This project focuses on assessing the risk of nodes in a power communication network based on the topological correlation of multivariate spatiotemporal data.
+The project focuses on assessing the risk of nodes in a power communication network based on the topological correlation of multivariate spatiotemporal data.
 Below are the model illustration: